xmos/xscope_fileio/README.rst

 Summary
 *******

-Provides a fast method for reading and writing files between an |xcore| device and a host computer.
+Provides a fast method for reading and writing files between an ``xcore.ai`` device and a host computer.
-It uses |xscope| to communicate between the two devices.
+It uses ``xscope`` to communicate between the two devices.

 ********
 Features